google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 However, they do not produce uninitialized memory.

+Still, it is convenient when writing unsafe code to operate as if these functions produce uninitialized memory on the original source location.

 ## When you might end up making an uninitialized value

 Some of the APIs and methods above create uninitialized memory in a pretty straightforward way — don't call [`MaybeUninit::assume_init()`] if things are not actually initialized!